getcarmen/carmen-www/src/pages/case-studies/claims-ai.md

 This article walks through how we transformed a manual, time-intensive claims review process into an intelligent, automated system that processes claims in real-time while maintaining detailed audit trails.
 More importantly, it demonstrates the capabilities of AI to tackle similar data-intensive challenges in your organization.

-**Project Assumptions:**
-1. Our claims data is complete, nicely formatted, and error-free
-2. We generated fake claims using a defined schema
-3. Only BCBS medical policies included (UHC, Aetna, etc. excluded to limit scope)
-4. Production deployment would require additional data validation and multi-payer support
-5. AI State of the Art is evolving rapidly, bleeding edge capabilities today will be basic functionality within months.

-## Key Outcomes

-- ⚡ **Speed**: Process hundreds of claims in minutes
-- 💰 **Cost**: <$0.01 per claim (vs $25-50 manual review)
-- 📊 **Consistency**: 92.5% average confidence across all decisions
-- 🔍 **Auditability**: 100% of decisions include policy citations with page numbers
-- 🤖 **Scalability**: Process 1,000+ claims per day, with opportunities to expand as needed

 ## The Challenge: A Human Bottleneck

 Processing claims has traditionally been a paper-chase, back-and-forth nightmare causing lengthy delays in provider revenue cycles and error prone claim processing for payers:

 1. A provider submits a claim for a knee injection procedure